rapidez/docs/src/3.x/theming.md

 ### Tailwind & CSS

-If you only want to change some tailwind colors and styling in your multistore and do not need to overwrite any templates, it may be a good idea to only use a different tailwind config.
-This can be done by editing your `vite.config.js` to generate different css files with different tailwind configs
+If you only want to change some Tailwind colors and styling in your multistore and do not need to overwrite any templates, it may be a good idea to only use a different Tailwind config.
+This can be done by editing your Vite config to generate different CSS files with different Tailwind configs.

+1. **`vite.config.js`**
 ```js
 export default defineConfig({
     plugins: [